What is Wrong with Joe Biden’s Hair Transplant?

-Years ago, I had a conversation with a 31-year-old patient of mine who was insisting on having a low and broad hairline.
-In a close evaluation of his hair loss and hair transplant pattern and in particular, in microscopic examination of his scalp, I saw that he had significant miniaturization throughout the top and crown area.
-This is a sign that he is heading towards class VI or VII of hair loss.
-People with class VI or VII are those who will only have a rim of hair around the scalp.
+Several years ago, I had a conversation with a 31-year-old patient of mine that was insisting on having a hairline that was low and broad.
+During a close evaluation of his hair loss and hair transplant pattern, as well as a microscopic evaluation of his scalp, I noticed he had significant miniaturization throughout the top and crown area of his scalp.
+This was clearly a sign that he was heading towards Class VI or VII of hair loss which means he will eventually only have a rim of hair around the scalp.

-I had to discuss with my patient that, when I design a hairline, I have to take into consideration the progress of hair loss over time.
-A good hairline is one that looks good now and it will continue to look natural when the person is in his 60s or 70s (unlike both Joe Biden and Donald Trump).
+I informed the patient that, when I design a hairline, I have to take the progress of hair loss over time into consideration.
+A good hairline is one that looks good now and will also continue to have a natural look when the person is in his 60s or 70s (unlike both Joe Biden and Donald Trump).

 Hair Line Positioning

-The reason I am writing this blog is that Mr. Biden is my example when I have to plan for a higher hairline for younger adults.
-Many of these younger men hope for a lower hairline.
-Obviously, I can give them a lower hairline when there is no evidence of advanced hair loss.
+The hairline of Mr. Biden is an example I use when I have to plan for a higher hairline for younger adults.
+Many of these younger patients have hopes of achieving a lower hairline which is possible when there is no evidence of advanced hair loss.

 When I see microscopic evidence of a future class of hair loss or a patient has a significant family history of high-grade baldness, I have to be more conservative in my approach in order to avoid any issues that can be seen in people with hair loss like Joe Biden.

 - Poor design and poor long-term planning

-- The hairline is too low for someone with advanced hair loss
+- Hairline that is too low for someone with advanced hair loss

-- The hairline is too broad for the stage of hair loss
+- Hairline that is too broad for this stage of hair loss

 - Lack of sufficient hair to restore the crown

-- There is a large balding area that needs coverage
+- Large balding area that needs more coverage

-- There is not enough donor grafts to cover the crown
+- Not enough donor grafts to cover the crown